biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

 # BIOINFORMATICS IN ONE LINE

 In biology, there are many ways to solve a task.
 However, biologists sometimes need simple ways to get easy tasks done quick - without actually compromising efficiency and accuracy.
 If that is what you need, this page might help you.
 Over the years, I used many one-line commands and found myself re-using them many times.
-I gathered some of these commands in the following list.
-So, you can find here some commands which I find useful for different bioinformatics purposes.
+I gathered some commands which I find useful for different bioinformatics purposes in the following list.
 Of course, all in one line.
 Cheers!

 ## Fasta / FASTQ